EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/mlas_tutorial.md

 If you are unfamiliar with how to train a multi-level GP using the EXAUQ-Toolbox, you may want to first work through the tutorial,
 [Training a Multi-Level Gaussian Process Emulator](./training_multi_level_gp_tutorial.md).
-You may also wish to have worked through the
+You may also wish to work through the
 [Single Level Adaptive Sampling](./slas_tutorial.md) tutorial, to familiarise yourself with adaptive sampling in the non-levelled case.